Thursday, 7 January 2016

 But we can take this rule a step farther.
 Who or what is the clearest expression of the heart, mind, will and character of God?
 Jesus Christ.
 He is the Light of all light.
 All Scripture, in the end, should be understood in his clear Light.
 He alone shows us the face of God in person.

 Let’s look at an example.
 The Pharisees of New Testament times had an understanding of God’s Law, the Torah.
 When Jesus came along they accused him of violating what they considered the highest priority of that Law, namely the keeping of the Sabbath.
 And they had worked out logically what must be implied in keeping the Sabbath.
 They interpreted Jesus and his actions in terms of their pre-understanding of the Law of God.
 How did Jesus respond to their accusations?
 Did he simply say, “I came to give you another interpretation of how the Law should be applied”?
-No, he said, “For the Son of Man is Lord of the Sabbath” (Matthew 12:8).
+No, he said, “For the Son of Man is Lord of the Sabbath” (Matthew 12:8(link is external)).
 The Pharisees gave priority to their understanding of the Law, and interpreted Jesus in terms of it.
 But Jesus countered by telling them who he was in relationship to the Law and so said, “I created the Law, I gave it its meaning, I know how it is to be honored and when it is being violated.
 Interpret the Law in terms of me, its Lord, not me in terms of the Law.
 It is my servant.
 I am not its servant, to be judged by it.”

 So Jesus puts the Pharisees at a crisis point.
 Will they recognize Jesus as the Living Lord, the Lord of the Law or will they continue to use the Law as “lord” to interpret and judge Jesus?
 What or who is the whole and what or who is the part?
 What or who is the clear and what is relatively obscure?
 We may not regard the Law as the Pharisees did, but we may have other truths or attitudes or viewpoints that we assume and use to interpret or understand Jesus and who God is.
 Recognizing Jesus as the Center of the center will challenge us to view everything in terms of his interpretation of things, in his light.